 35.2.1.1 Bandwidth signaling

-An EHT STA that is a STA 6G with 320 MHz bandwidth supports transmitting a Control frame in non-HT duplicate format with a bandwidth signaling TA addressed to an EHT STA shall set the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT signaled via the scrambling sequence and SERVICE field.according to Table 36-1 (TXVECTOR and RXVECTOR parameters)
+An EHT STA that is a STA 6G and is(#16671) transmitting a Control frame in non-HT duplicate format with a bandwidth signaling TA addressed to an EHT STA shall set the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT signaled via the scrambling sequence and SERVICE field according to Table 36-1 (TXVECTOR and RXVECTOR parameters).(#17805)

 An EHT STA that is a STA 6G with 320 MHz bandwidth supports transmitting a CTS frame in non-HT duplicate format in response to an RTS frame in non-HT duplicate format with a bandwidth signaling TA addressed to the EHT STA shall set the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT signaled via the scrambling sequence and SERVICE field according to Table 36-1 (TXVECTOR and RXVECTOR parameters).

-NOTE—In an EHT BSS set up by an EHT AP that has included the Disabled Subchannel Bitmap subfield in the EHT Operation element, both an EHT STA transmitting a Control frame in non-HT duplicate format with a bandwidth signaling TA and an EHT STA responding a Control frame in non-HT duplicate format set the TXVECTOR parameter INACTIVE_SUBCHANNELS of a non-HT duplicate PPDU based on the value indicated in the most recently exchanged Disabled Subchannel Bitmap subfield in the EHT Operation element for that BSS.
+NOTE—In an EHT BSS set up by an EHT AP that has included the Disabled Subchannel Bitmap subfield in the EHT Operation element, both an EHT STA transmitting a Control frame in non-HT duplicate format with a bandwidth signaling TA and an EHT STA responding a Control frame in non-HT duplicate format set the TXVECTOR parameter INACTIVE_SUBCHANNELS for(#16718) a non-HT duplicate PPDU based on the value indicated in the most recently exchanged Disabled Subchannel Bitmap subfield in the EHT Operation element for that BSS.